True-Mousse/Password-Generator-using-Argparse/README.md

 -s&nbsp; &nbsp;number of special characters in the password

 -t&nbsp; &nbsp;total length of the password.
-If passed, will i generate a completely random passowords with the specificied length
+If passed, will generate a completely random passowords with the specificied length

 -a&nbsp; &nbsp;number of passwords to generate